-Moving from Portland, Oregon, to Washington, DC, I was afraid that I would miss the mountains and outdoors, so I've made it a point to get outside every weekend that I'm in town.
+Moving from Portland, Oregon, to Washington, DC, I was afraid that I would miss the mountains and outdoors, so I made it a point to get outside every weekend that I'm in town.
 There are many parks and natural areas around DC, but most you need a car to get to.
 I don't have a car so I've made it my mission this year to find places to hike that are accessible by public transit, including the metro, bus, and even streetcar.
-Here's the list so far and let me know in the comments if you have any other suggestions!
+Here's the list so far and also check out the newly posted 5 more places to go hiking in DC by metro.

 Rock Creek Park